jmartin1454/tucan-magnetics-mapping-201908/README.md

 # tucan-magnetic-mapping-201908
-### This repository contains the data of mapping performed on the August 9, 2019 and the evaluation notebooks
+### This repository contains data of mapping performed on the August 9, 2019 and the evaluation notebooks

 ### Description of the contents:
 #### Data directories
+* Mapping_0809_all : Data diretory
-* 20190809_mapping_all : the original directoy, for the archiving purpose
+* 20190809_mapping_all : the original directoy includes everything, for the archiving purpose

 #### Monitoring data:
 * online_data.csv : monitoring data before the mapping was started
 * online_data09-08-19.csv : monitoring during the mapping measurements